jdsandifer/100-days-of-code/log.md

 challenge and used better asserts there to set a good example for the rest of the challenges.

+I submitted a pull request for the PDXNode leader's original repo and it got merged.
+I think that marks my first successful pull request on GitHub - a big day!

 **Thoughts:** Still more work to do on my GitHub, but all these tweaks make it easy to keep getting green boxes at least!